 As you can see below, the 15-year mortgage plan starts off much stronger than the 30-year plan.

 This is because the mortgage payment is paying down more principal at first.
 But then, something neat happens.

-Between years 12 & 13, the 30 year mortgage starts to surpass the 15 year mortgage.
+Between years 12 and 13, the 30-year mortgage starts to surpass the 15-year mortgage.

 This is because the additional savings (the difference between the two mortgage payments that the Smiths decided to save) have increased their investment earnings over time.